1.4.1. Environmental Change in the LSJRB

-Noticeable, but small-scale changes occurred in the St. Johns River Basin during pre-Columbian times, when the Timucua Indians occupied northeast Florida (Milanich 1998).
-It was not until the Colonial Period, particularly during the British occupation in the late 1700s, that the environment experienced large-scale alterations.
+Noticeable, but small-scale changes occurred in the St. Johns River Basin when the Timucua Indians occupied northeast Florida (Milanich 1998).
+Yet, it was not until the Colonial Period, particularly during the British occupation in the late 1700s, that the environment experienced large-scale alterations.
 Such landscape modifications as the conversion of wetlands to agriculture and the clearing of forests for timber surged again in the mid-1800s after Florida was granted statehood (Davis and Arsenault 2005).
 First tourists, and then developers and agricultural interests, were enticed to the rich and largely unexploited resource that was early Florida (Blake 1980).
 In northeast Florida, most of the earliest changes to the landscape of the LSJRB were utilitarian in purpose, but the late 1800s and early 1900s were fraught with changes driven by the profitable tourist industry.
 Tourists were fascinated with promotional accounts describing this land of eternal summer, filled with wild botanicals and beguiling beasts (Miller 1998).
 The growing village of Jacksonville became the initial portal to Florida, and a thriving tourist industry flourished as steamboats began to shuttle tourists up the St. Johns River.
 By 1875, Jacksonville was the most important town in Florida (Blake 1980).
 By the early 1900s, the population of northeast Florida was increasing at a slow, steady rate (see Figure 1.5).

 Impacts to the environment mirrored the steady population growth during the early 1900s.
-Entrepreneurs, investors, and government officials in Florida at this time were thoroughly focused on the drainage and redirection of water through engineering works (@@@@Blake 1980).
-Near Jacksonville, the federal government began decades of projects to dredge and straighten the St. Johns River in order to improve navigation (@@@@Monroe and Hong 2018).
+Entrepreneurs, investors, and government officials in Florida at this time were thoroughly focused on the drainage and redirection of water through engineering works (Blake 1980).
+Near Jacksonville, the federal government began decades of projects to dredge and straighten the St. Johns River in order to improve navigation (Monroe and Hong 2018).

 The immigration of new settlers was moderate during Florida’s first century as a state because the region still proved inhospitable to the unadventurous.
 Not only was the region full of irritating, disease-carrying mosquitoes, Florida was just too hot and humid.
-That changed when air conditioners for residential use became affordable and widespread after WWII (@@@@Davis and Arsenault 2005).
-Florida’s population exploded around the 1950s and has continued to skyrocket ever since (Figure 1.5; @@@@USCB 2000).
+That changed when air conditioners for residential use became affordable and widespread after WWII (Davis and Arsenault 2005).
+Florida’s population exploded around the 1950s and has continued to skyrocket ever since (Figure 1.5; USCB 2000).

 By the 1960s, a century of topographical tinkering was taking its toll.
 Ecosystems across Florida were beginning to show signs of stress.
-Sinkholes emerged in Central Florida (the Upper Basin of the St. Johns River) indicating a serious decline in the water table (@@@@SJRWMD 2010a).
+Sinkholes emerged in Central Florida (the Upper Basin of the St. Johns River) indicating a serious decline in the water table (SJRWMD 2010a).
 Flooding, particularly during storm events, was destructive and devastating.
-Loss of wetlands peaked during this time, as wet areas were rapidly converted to agriculture or urban land uses (@@@@Meindl 2005).
-Major projects, such as the Kissimmee Canal and Cross Florida Barge Canal, continued into the 1960s, but public opposition against such projects was mounting (@@@@Purdum 2002).
+Loss of wetlands peaked during this time, as wet areas were rapidly converted to agriculture or urban land uses (Meindl 2005).
+Major projects, such as the Kissimmee Canal and Cross Florida Barge Canal, continued into the 1960s, but public opposition against such projects was mounting (Purdum 2002).